After years of making trips to Asia, I’ve ended up with an airy apartment (well, two apartments really) in Chiang Mai, in Northern Thailand.

 And so welcome to this combo cooking-food shopping-eating immersion course.
 The details are set out below.

-We’ve now been doing this for seven years.
+We’ve been doing this trip since 2009.
 Each year is engaging, intense, and fun.
 We go for total immersion: shopping, cooking smelling, tasting, language, laughing, and fun.
 And each time it’s great.

-FOR A LOVELY DESCRIPTION OF THE 2011 SESSION, WITH PHOTOS, GO TO BRAD BORCHARDT’S BLOG EXPANDING PALATESThe next session will be in early 2017, running from Sunday January 29 to the morning of Saturday February 4, 2017: six nights and five days.
+The next session, in early 2020, will run from Sunday January 26 to the morning of Saturday February 1, 2020: six nights and five days.

 The idea of this tour is to pay the people here in Thailand who are helping with the tour a wage substantially higher than is usually paid by foreigners to Thais.

-Any money left over will go into a fund to be donated to helping children in the refugee camps along the Burma border and on the Tonle Sap Lake in Cambodia (Here’s the link to KIDS International).
+Any money left over goes into a fund to be donated to helping children in the refugee camps along the Burma border and on the Tonle Sap Lake in Cambodia (Here’s the link to KIDS International).

 The goal is to bring together the western world and the Thai world, to be of benefit to people in Thailand, and to celebrate life through food.

 All the immersethrough sessions we’ve had, every year since 2009, have been fun, rewarding, and very collegial.
-Next winter there will be one session, with a maximum of eight participants, from Sunday January 29 until the morning of Saturday February 4, 2017.
+Next winter there will be one session, with a maximum of seven participants, from Sunday January 26 until the morning of Saturday February 1, 2020.

 Immersethrough is less like a tour and more like an intensive cooking school and eating experience rolled into one, with a lot of laughter thrown in for spice…